rahulkalita8/Binge/client/README.md

 ## JS
 This directory contains all the JS files for developing various sections.
 Currently each file is modular to handle separate functionalities like :

-1. modalContent.js - Takes care of handling JS functions to display the rating details on the modal view.
+1. modalContent.js - Takes care of handling JS functions to display the rating and metacritic review details on the modal view.
 2. content.js - Contains the basic API parsing to get the required JSON information to display on different sections.
 3. appConstants.js - Stores some API-KEY information.
 4. apiService.js - Contains code that invokes the backend API to get necessary information for a video content.